Decision-making in philanthropy

-There seems to be an obsession in philanthropy these days with “data driven decision making.”
+There seems to be an obsession in philanthropy these days with “data-driven decision-making.”
 There is no argument in philanthropy less productive than the supposed fight between strategic vs. compassionate grantmaking.
-It’s the “versus” that creates the problem, suggesting never the twain shall meet.
-Simplified as “getting donors to rely on their heads rather than their hearts” vs. “letting donors rely on their hearts rather than their heads,” this discussion is riddled with one false distinction after another.
+Should a donor decide where to put its money using its head or using its heart.
+It’s the “versus” that creates the problem, suggesting the head and the heart are two entirely separate organisms, and that never the twain shall meet.

 Doug Donovan, author of “Hewlett ends effort to get donors to make dispassionate choices on giving,” (The Chronicle of Philanthropy, April 10, 2014) is obviously a student of mainstream media’s practice of creating fights between falsely posed propositions; “head versus heart” begins to take on the aura of another media-bated controversy, “nature versus nurture.”

 What about head AND heart?

 The pro-head people, according to the author, allegedly want donors to “behave more like data-driven investors.”
 The pro-heart people warn that “the demand for immediate results” and “short-term measurements” is “at the expense of worthy efforts that may not bear results for years.”
 The pro-head people, according to the author, allegedly “emphasize quick returns,” but the pro-heart people allegedly say this “discredits the personal motivations of most Americans.”

 Donovan quotes Paul Brest, “Personal philanthropy may sometimes be so profoundly emotional as to be invulnerable to rational analysis,” but he doesn’t pick up on the key word “sometimes,” and leaves “other times it can be downright sensible” as unspoken and even unconsidered.